chasenunez/DEVO_validator/README.md

+# Data Enrichment and Validation Orchestrator
-# DEVO Validator — lightweight QA/QC for self-documented CSVs (NEAD / iCSV)
+# DEVO_validator — lightweight QA/QC for self-documented CSVs (NEAD / iCSV)

-**DEVO Validator** is a small, modular Python tool that:
+**DEVO_validator** is a small, modular Python tool that:
 - ingests *self-documented* CSV files (NEAD / iCSV) containing `[METADATA]`, `[FIELDS]`, and `[DATA]` sections,
 - validates required metadata,
 - builds a Frictionless-compatible schema from that metadata, and